Cubelrti/sm-crypto-wasm/README.md

 ## Features

 - Decent Performance for Encryption and Decryption by WebAssembly
-- SM2/SM3/SM4 Algorithms and Key Exchange Protocols (will support soon)
+- SM2/SM3/SM4 Algorithms and Key Exchange Protocols (not yet implemented)
 - Similar API to `sm-crypto` and `sm-crypto-v2` for development convenience

 ## Supported Runtime